galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 The number of rooted binary trees grows as 1, 3, 15, 105, 945, 10395... in fact the formula for this number for $$n$$ taxa (we use `taxa' in general, since not all phylogenetic inference is at the species level) is $$(2n-3)!! = (2n-3)(2n-5)...(3)(1),$$ which grows as fast as $$2^{n}n!$$.

-THe table below gives you an idea of the scale we are dealing with.
+The table below gives you an idea of the scale we are dealing with.

 **The Number of Unrooted Binary Trees**